-Subpart E-Licenses, Authorizations, and Statements of Licensing Policy
+Subpart E-Licenses, Authorizations, and Statements of Licensing Policy devices

-5. Revise § 538.523 to read as follows: § 538.523 Commercial sales, exportation, and reexportation of agricultural commodities, medicine, and medical devices.
+5. Revise § 538.523 to read as follows: § 538.523 Commercial sales, exportation, and reexportation of agricultural commodities, medicine, and medical

 (a) One-year license requirement.
-The exportation or reexportation of agricultural commodities (including bulk agricultural commodities listed in appendix A to this part 536), medicine, or medical devices to the Government of appendix A to this part 530), medicine, or medical devices to the Government of Sudan, any entity in Sudan, individuals in Sudan, or persons in third countries purchasing specifically for resale to any of the foregoing, shall only be made pursuant to a one-year license issued by the U.S. Department of the Treasury, Office of Foreign Assets Control, for contracts entered into during the one-year period of the license and shipped within the 12-month period beginning on the date of the signing of the contract.
-No license will be granted for the exportation or reexportation of agricultural commodities, medicine, or medical equipment to any entity or individual in Sudan promoting international terrorism.
-Executory contracts entered into pursuant to paragraph (b)(2) of this section prior to he issuance of the one-year license described in this paragraph shall be desemed to have been signed on the date of issuance of issuance of the one-year licenset, within the 12-month period beginning on the date of issuance of the one-year license of sisuance of the one-year licenset. (b) Ceneral license for arrangement of license]
+The a) One-year hierse requirements in exportation or recordition of agricultural commodities (including bulk agricultural commodities listed in bulk agricultural commodities listed in bulk agricultural commodities listed in appendix A to this part 538), medicine, or medical devices to the Government of Sudan, any entity in Sudan, individuals in Sudan, or persons in third countries purchasing specifically for resails to any of the forgeoing, shall only be made pursuant to a one-year license issued by the U.S. Department of the Treasury.
+Office of Foreign Assets Control, for contracts entered into during the one-year period of the license and shipped within the 12-month period beginning on the date of the signing of the contract.
+No license will be granted for the exportation or reexportation of the exportation or reexportation of agricultural commodities, medicine, or medical equipment to any entity or individual in Sudan promoting international terrorism.
+Executory contracts entered into pursuant to paragraph (b)(2) of this section prior to the issuance of the one-year license described in this paragraph shall be described in this paragraph Shall De deemed to have been signed on the date of issuance of that one-year license (and, therefore, the exporter is authorized to make shipments under that contract within the 12-month period beginning on the date of issuance of the one-year licensed license)